Medical child care—prior authorization forms, 78.57(6)“c”(12)

 HUMAN SERVICES DEPARTMENT

-The Human Services Department hereby proposes to amend Chapter 78, "Amount, Duration and Scope of Medical and Remedial Services," Iowa Administrative Code.
+The Human Services Department hereby amends Chapter 78, "Amount, Duration and Scope of Medical and Remedial Services," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code chapter 249A.
+This rule making is adopted under the authority provided in Iowa Code chapter 249A.